Planar 2-homogeneous commutative rational vector fields: Introduction

-(Generally speaking, one can even confine to the case $w=1-z$ without altering the set of solutions, though some complications arise concerning ramification).
-In a $2$-dimensional case, $\phi(x,y)=u(x,y)\bl v(x,y)$ is a pair of functions in two real (or complex) variables.
+Generally speaking, one can even confine to the case $w=1-z$ without altering the set of solutions, though some complications arise concerning ramifications (when dealing with global flows).
+In a $2$-dimensional case, $\phi(x,y)=(u(x,y),v(x,y))$ is a pair of functions in two real (or complex) variables.
 A non-singular solution of this equation is called \emph{a projective flow}.
 Let $\phi^{z}(\m{x})=z^{-1}\phi(\m{x}z)$.
 The \emph{non-singularity} means that a flow satisfies the boundary condition